-Even though we perceive seeing to be continuous, it results from a series of discrete sensory events or “snapshots.”
+Even though we perceive seeing as continuous, it results from a rapid series of discrete sensory events or “snapshots.”
 That is the real meaning of the verse, “diṭṭhe diṭṭhamattaṁ bhavissati.”
 The other sensory experiences work the same way.

 Mind and Cittā

 1. A mind is not active all the time.
-For example, when in deep sleep we are not even aware that we are alive.
+For example, in a deep sleep, we are unaware that we are alive.
 The mind becomes active when an ārammaṇa comes in via one of the six sense faculties.
 An ārammaṇa triggers cittā (plural of citta) to arise — and the mind to become active.
-That is why some consider the mind synonymous with cittā, but that is not correct.
+That is why some consider the mind synonymous with cittā, but that is incorrect.

 - It takes numerous citta vithi for us to be aware of that ārammaṇa AND identify what that ārammaṇa is.
 For example, when we hear a glass falling and breaking, it only takes a split second for the mind to register that sound and for us to become aware of it.
 But numerous citta vithi run during that split second.

 - A citta can take only one ārammaṇa at a time.
-In fact, all cittā in a citta vithi take the same ārammaṇa.
+All cittā in a citta vithi take the same ārammaṇa.
 We CANNOT see and hear at the same time.
 When a new ārammaṇa comes in, a new citta vithi focused on that starts.
-But since the mind is so fast, it appears to us that we are seeing and hearing at the same time.
+But since the mind is so fast, it appears to us that we are seeing and hearing simultaneously.

 - Thus the mind can take in many ārammaṇa within a second BECAUSE it is so fast!
 That means the mind can jump from one ārammaṇa to another and back in a split second.